 Just corn.
 Nothing else.
 Except for a lot of butter and salt.

-Which brings me to today’s recipe.
-It’s for corn on the cob.
-But without butter.
+Which brings me to today’s corn on the cob recipe.
+It’s corn with no butter.

-Instead, the topping is a mixture of olive oil, Parmesan cheese and lemon juice.
-If you put it on hot cobs of corn, the parmesan melts and clings while the olive oil and lemon dribble.
+Instead, the topping is a mixture of olive oil, Parmesan cheese, and lemon juice.
+If you put it on hot cobs of corn, the Parmesan melts and clings while the olive oil and lemon dribble down the cob and possibly down your chin too.
+It’s seriously delicious.

 If you want to do some olive oil dribbling along with me, check out this handy butter-to-olive-oil conversion chart.

-There are several ways that you can cook the corn for this recipe.
-My favorite is to bring a big pot of water to a boil and then add a handful of sugar.
+This recipe tells you what to do with the corn once it’s cooked.
+In order to cook the corn, you’ve got several options.
+I like to bring a big pot of water to a boil and then add a handful of sugar.
 This adds extra sweetness to the corn.
 Stir until it dissolves.
 Then add the corn and simmer until done, about 5 minutes.
-But you can also grill it or steam it in the microwave.

 - 2 Tbsp. olive oil